wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 * November 29, 2023 - Reported the issue to Google.
 * November 29, 2023 - Google confirms the bug.
 * January 16, 2024  - Ticket closed.

-*A draft of this post was shared with Google before posting, but no response or feedback was received.*
+* May, 26 2024 - Notified Google of intent to share details (response stating that it's up to me)
+* July, 16 2024 - Copy of blog post shared for review (no ack or feedback received until posting)